-What I like about a shrimp boil in my kitchen, is that I am in control of both seasoning and cooking the shrimp.
+What I like about poaching chicken, is that I am in control of both seasoning and cooking the shrimp.
 And there are so many ways to go with seasoning.

 Today I used a mixture of bay leaves, mustard seeds, fennel seeds, allspice, and peppercorns.

 I placed all of these herbs and spices in a little muslin bag and tied it up.